EBIvariation/variant-remapping/Evaluating_pipeline.md

 ## Preparing GiaB datasets

-Set `GIAB_DIR` to points to the directory where the variants will be stored
+Set `GIAB_DIR` to points to the directory where the gold standard variants will be stored

 |:warning: This can be skipped if the datasets have been prepared before.|
 |---|